isomerpages/moe-riversidepri/_programmes/Art Programme/Snapshots.md

 <input type="checkbox" id="accordion1">
 <label for="accordion1"><h5 style="color:RoyalBlue">Primary 1</h5></label>
 <div>
-<b>Term 1</b><br>The students created an art piece with the theme "My Favourite Animal".
-The students were introduces to lines and shapes.
-Teacher will then demonstrate to draw an animal.
-After some practice, students will then draw their favourite animal.
+<b>Term 1</b><br>Students created an art piece with the theme "My Favourite Animal".
+They were introduced to different elements of Art like lines and shapes .
+Teachers demonstrated how to draw an animal using simple shapes and lines.
+After some practices, students drew their own favourite animal.
 <div style="border:0px solid black;height:370px;overflow-y:hidden;overflow-x:hidden;">
 <p style="width:100%;">
 <table style="width:1800px">